epsylon3/odbgscript/doc/ReadMe.txt

 2.1 What's new?
 ---------------
 1.70 (SVN)
++ MRU has now 9 entries
++ Added Flags Save/Restore to PUSHA/POPA
++ POPA protection to restore only in the thread used by PUSHA
 + Added DebugScript Export for ScriptEditor interaction
-+ MRU has now 9 entries
+* GMA now uses the 8 first chars of specified module name
+* Enhanced Memory block cleaning when multiple blocks were allocated in one command

 1.69 (14 Sep 2009)
 + Added system to free memory blocks allocated directly after Ollydbg processed asm command(s)